cweiske/jsonmapper/README.rst

 Class map
 ---------
-When variables as defined as objects ofabstract classes or interfaces, JsonMapper would normally try to instantiate those directly and crash.
+When variables are defined as objects of abstract classes or interfaces, JsonMapper would normally try to instantiate those directly and crash.

 Using JsonMapper's ``$classMap`` property, you can specify which classes